rosiepiee/rosiepiee/README.md

 I HAVE A BF AND I'M HAPPILY TAKEN!!!
-PLS NO FLIRTING, EVEN AS A JOKE PLS. (¬`‸´¬)
+PLS NO FLIRTING, EVEN AS A JOKE. (¬`‸´¬)

 <img width="325" height="500" alt="image" src="https://github.com/user-attachments/assets/14be223e-f20c-4804-97d1-2b0453d5a18b" />